A local charity engaged in

 Our vision is for Inverclyde to be a creative powerhouse

 Creative Regeneration’s purpose is the advancement of the Arts, Culture, Heritage & Science.
 We believe in the transformative effect of community led learning, leading to renewal and regeneration.
-Over the past decade, there has been growing recognition of the importance of Science, Technology, Engineering and Mathematics (STEM) in empowering young people.

 More recently, however, there has been more talk about how the ARTS (or creativity) can be incorporated into STEM subjects to yield even greater results.
 The “A” in S T E A M stands for the arts, which include visual arts and design in addition to music and the humanities.
 When the sciences and the arts successfully come together, new connections yield exciting discoveries and ideas.